jfang0818-svg/MusicASD/README.md

 ## 🔬 Research Background

-musicASD is based on research in music therapy for autism spectrum disorder.
+SonicSoothe is based on research in music therapy for autism spectrum disorder.
 The platform implements evidence-based approaches including:

 - **Music-based interventions** for social and communication skills
 - **Real-time engagement monitoring** for adaptive therapy